Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Experiment

-Table~\ref{tab:ablation_tsp_cvrp} validates the contribution of DASH’s components.
+We use TSP100 and CVRP100 as representative tasks for component and design analysis.
+Table~\ref{tab:ablation_tsp_cvrp} validates the contribution of DASH's components.
 Removing SSL-1 causes the largest slowdown on both tasks, indicating that most runtime reduction comes from schedule compression.
-Without tLDR in selection degrades both runtime and solution quality, consistent with its role in favoring solvers with efficient early convergence.
+Removing tLDR from selection degrades both runtime and solution quality, consistent with its role in favoring solvers with efficient early convergence.
 In contrast, removing SSL-2 mainly degrades the final gap with only minor runtime changes, matching its role as a quality-oriented enhancement stage.
 Finally, disabling PLR worsens both gap and time, showing that profile-based retrieval improves group-specific solver selection at inference.
-Additional analyses of the iteration layers and the impact of replacing tLDR with alternative trajectory metrics are reported in Appendix~\ref{app:AblationStudy}.

-Figure~\ref{fig:mainflow_dynamics} visualizes the evolutionary dynamics on TSP100 across repeated runs.
-Endpoint-only baselines (FunSearch, ReEvo, EoH) typically remain near the fixed budget, whereas DASH reduces both the best-so-far gap and the runtime of the selected solver over evaluations.
-MEoH also reduces runtime, but its gap curve flattens earlier, suggesting weaker refinement.
-In contrast, DASH achieves lower runtime while improving the best-so-far gap, consistent with the steadily increasing tLDR (right), which favors efficient anytime improvement rather than endpoint-only optimization.
+Table~\ref{tab:layer_ablation} further separates the roles of the three iteration layers.
+Removing MDL causes the largest gap degradation, indicating that mechanism discovery is the main source of the gap reduction.
+Removing MCL mainly increases runtime while only moderately affecting gap, which is consistent with MCL pruning redundant branches without materially changing the schedule.
+Removing SSL almost eliminates the efficiency advantage of DASH, showing that runtime schedule optimization is the primary driver of runtime reduction.

+We also examine how the trajectory metric used in selection affects the resulting gap and runtime.
+Concretely, we replace tLDR with an alternative metric while keeping the rest of DASH unchanged.
+We compare tLDR against three alternatives: \textbf{Terminal Time}, which uses runtime $t_{\mathrm{run}}$ as the efficiency signal; \textbf{Time-to-10\%}, the time required to reach $0.1\cdot \mathrm{Gap}(0)$ on the incumbent trajectory, capped at $T$ if the threshold is not reached; and \textbf{Linear AUC}, the normalized linear-space area under the best-so-far gap curve, $\frac{1}{T}\int_0^T \mathrm{Gap}_{\mathrm{best}}(\tau)\,d\tau$.

+Replacing tLDR with alternative metrics changes the gap and time trade-off in different ways.
+Using \textit{Terminal Time} yields the lowest runtime but also the worst gap on both tasks, indicating that a purely runtime-oriented signal tends to select solvers with weaker refinement. \textit{Time-to-10\%} and \textit{Linear AUC} recover part of this loss, but both remain inferior to tLDR. \textit{Time-to-10\%} captures whether a solver reaches an early target quickly, but it does not distinguish candidates well after the threshold is reached. \textit{Linear AUC} uses the full trajectory, but in linear space it is less sensitive to later-stage improvements when the gap is already small.
+In contrast, tLDR achieves the best gap with only moderate runtime increase, which is consistent with using the full convergence trajectory in log-space as the selection signal rather than relying only on runtime, a single threshold, or a linear-space summary.